1cbyc/healthcare_data_encryption_tool/README.md

 - **RSA**: asymmetric encryption. just uses a pair of keys (like public and private key) for encryption and decryption. so, it is a two way thang!

 ### Now Let's use it
+- enter healthcare data and an encryption key in the web form.